jhua1102/BMEN415Group2/README.md

 # BMEN415 Final Project
 ## Group 2

 This is the GitHub Repository for the BMEN 415 Winter 2023 Final Project, where we did a complete regression and classification analysis of a Polycystic Ovary Syndrome and Water Potability dataset, respectively.
-We also performed an exploratory data analysis on an image-based dataset called Chest X-Rays, which focusses on detecting pneumonia.
+We also performed an analysis on an image-based dataset called Chest X-Rays, which focusses on detecting pneumonia in patients.

 The following datasets can be accessed here: